 How to Identify

 Full-grain cowhide has a broad, open grain with visible pores scattered naturally across the surface.
 The grain pattern is less uniform than goat and coarser than kangaroo.
-The leather is thick and substantial, typically 1.2-1.8mm for boot uppers.
-High-quality cowhide has a smooth, consistent surface with natural markings such as healed scratches, insect bites, or brand marks that indicate genuine full-grain leather.
-The surface can be finished to a high gloss, left matte, or given an oiled or waxed treatment.
+The leather is thick and substantial, typically 1.2–1.8mm for boot uppers.
+High-quality full-grain hides show natural markings — healed scratches, insect bites, brand marks — that indicate the surface has not been sanded or corrected.
+The hide can be finished to a high gloss, left matte, or given an oiled or waxed treatment without obscuring the underlying grain.

 Real vs. Print